plymouth-roco/Team-gama-hand/README.md

 2) CAM (Computer Aided Manufaturing) which involves of manufacturing the product using a 3D printer and polyflex filament
 3) FEA (Finite Element Analysis) this part involves the simulation of forces applied to the hand determining its mechanical properties
 4) The use of flexible filament contributing as a part of soft mechanisms and materials resulting in flexible hand design which results in better grip of objects
-5) Performing multiple strengh test such as compressiona and tesile test
+5) Performing multiple strengh test such as compression and tesile test

-This repository will show how to print the hand parts, assemble them and will showing some videos in simulationshowing how the hand function
+This repository will show how to print the hand parts, assemble them and will showing some videos in simulationshowing how the hand function.

 ## Getting Started

 ### Prerequisites